 That’s why it’s so important for office pets to be trained, said Hartstein.
 If they’re barking, jumping on people or destroying furniture, they might bring more trouble than ease, possibly even becoming a liability.

-Buck said that if someone is allergic to or not fond of pets, this can create tension in the office and possibly even legal issues for the company.
-An animal allergy may be considered a disability under the Americans with Disabilities Act, and you must make reasonable accommodations for that person if they request animals not be allowed.
+If any of your employees are allergic to an animal, it could not only be a morale killer but even a legal liability.
+An animal allergy may be considered a disability under the Americans with Disabilities Act, and you must make reasonable accommodations for that person if they request that animals not be allowed.

-While well-trained pets typically don’t go around biting people for fun, they’re still animals, and they can get spooked and defensive at a moment’s notice.
+While well-trained pets typically don’t go around biting people for fun, they’re still animals that can get spooked and defensive at a moment’s notice.

 “The unfortunate issue of an animal causing an injury is a big potential con of having a pet at work,” said Buck.
 “Even if animals are generally nice and well-tempered, almost any dog is going to react negatively if they’re provoked … An accidental bite or causing somebody in the office to trip would be extremely unfortunate and, again, a potential legal issue.”